cpsou/OfficeDocs-DeployOffice/microsoft-365-apps/group-policies/enable-open-in-desktop-group-policy.md

 # Enabling Open in Desktop Setting by Group Policy

-The Open in Desktop Group Policy setting applies only to Windows users.
-It allows tenant admins to configure Word, Excel, and PowerPoint file links hosted in OneDrive and SharePoint to open in desktop applications by default.
-This setting is particularly useful for tenants with compliance, policy, or usability requirements that necessitate opening files in desktop applications.
+The Open in Desktop Group Policy setting allows tenant admins to configure Word, Excel, and PowerPoint file links hosted in OneDrive and SharePoint to open in desktop applications by default.
+This setting applies only to Windows users.
+It's particularly useful for tenants with compliance, policy, or usability requirements that necessitate opening files in desktop applications.

 ## User and policy interaction